Yandex Cloud

 • Click Add host.

-• In the Availability zone field, choose the availability zone, select Subnet, and enable the Public access option.
+• In the Availability zone field, select the availability zone and Subnet, and enable Public access.

 6. Click Create shard.